 One easy and concrete way to practice conscious, daily gratitude is to keep a gratitude journal.
 In your gratitude journal, you can write short, to-the-point phrases that reflect a few things during your day for which you were thankful.
 The important thing to note is that this is not an exercise to ignore challenges and hardships; but rather an opportunity to also take the time to consciously reflect on the progress you’ve made and the challenges you’ve overcome.

-Ultimately, the key to reaping the mental and physical benefits of gratitude is to create a habit of consciously appreciating what inspires thanks in your life, both on Thanksgiving and every day of the year.
+Ultimately, the key to reaping the mental and physical benefits of gratitude is to create a habit of consciously appreciating what inspires thanks in your life, both during the holidays and every day of the year.